Course Overview

 Instructors

 Dr. Min Su Kim received his DVM from Kyungpook National University of Veterinary Medicine and PhD degree from the Seoul National University in 2006 with acupuncture and surgery studies.
-Then, he completed internship in acupuncture, at the University of Florida (UF) Veterinary Medical Center.
-He is associate professor at College of Veterinary Medicine, Chonbuk National University and has been working a research professor at Indiana Medical School.
-He has authored over 5 books of veterinary surgery and traditional veterinary medicine and published over 90 papers on the veterinary surgery and acupuncture effect in the peer-reviewed journals.
+Then, he completed an internship in acupuncture at the University of Florida (UF) Veterinary Medical Center.
+He is associate professor at the College of Veterinary Medicine, Chonbuk National University and has been working as a research professor at Indiana Medical School.
+He has authored over 5 books of veterinary surgery and traditional veterinary medicine and published over 90 papers on veterinary surgery and acupuncture in peer-reviewed journals.
 He has been working as academic committee chair in both Korean Society of Veterinary Surgery (KSVS) and Korean Society of Traditional Veterinary Medicine (KSTVM).
-He has been doing one of the major speakers and instructors at the Asian Chi course (South Korean and Beijing).
+He has been one of the major speakers and instructors at the Chi courses in South Korea and Beijing.

 Dr. Sakyeng Shin studied Veterinary Medicine at Chungnam National University.
 She then later continued her studies of the College of Veterinary Medicine at the University of Florida and Seoul National University.
 She currently serves as the Director of Chi South Korea.